fbraem/sql-smith/docs/functions.rst

     search('last_name').not_ends('rump')  # "last_name" NOT LIKE '%rump'

 on
----
+--
-on can be used in conjunction with join.
+:py:func:`~sql_smith.functions.on` can be used in conjunction with join.

 .. code-block:: python